csesoc/community-slackbot/README.md

 # community-slackbot

 ## Setup
-Ensure you have a Slack App created with the necessary permissions and correct request urls (see server.py for reference on the required url for each type of slack request)
+Ensure you have a Slack App created with the necessary permissions and correct request urls (see server.py for details on the required url for each type of slack request)

 ## Development